viet34tqc/notebook/interview.md

 ## Can `catch` in `try...catch` catch errors using `throw Error()` or `reject()` in Promise

+**UPDATE**: I've tried in the latest version of chrome and firefox and it works

 <https://catchjs.com/Docs/AsyncAwait>
 <https://javascript.info/try-catch>

 No.
-If we `throw` or `reject` an error in Promise or using `setTimeout`, `try...catch` cannot catch the error.
+If we `throw` an error in Promise or using `setTimeout`, `try...catch` cannot catch the error.
 Because the callback in promise and `setTimeout` is executed later in different call stack, when `try...catch` is already done.

 ```js
 async function fails() {